belleomoraes/mywallet-back/README.md

 - Libraries: bcrypt, cors, dotenv, joi, nanoid, uuid

 ## How to run
+1. Clone the front-end repository at https://github.com/belleomoraes/mywallet-front and follow instructions to run
-1. Clone this repository
+2. Clone this repository
-2. Configure .env accordingly to .env-example
+3. Configure .env accordingly to .env-example
-3. Install dependencies:
+4. Install dependencies:
 ```bash
 npm i
 ```